History of Athens: Contemporary Athens

 Following World War II the city began to grow again as people migrated from the villages and islands to find work.
 Greek entry into the European Union in 1981 brought a flood of new investment to the city, but also increasing social and environmental problems.
 Athens had some of the worst traffic congestion and air pollution in the world at that time.
 This posed a new threat to the ancient monuments of Athens, as traffic vibration weakened foundations and air pollution corroded marble.
 The city's environmental and infrastructure problems were the main reason why Athens failed to secure the 1996 Centenary Olympic Games.
 Following the failed attempt to secure the 1996 Olympics, both the city of Athens and the Greek government, aided by European Union funds, undertook major infrastructure projects such as the new Athens Airport and a new metro system.
 The city also tackled air pollution by restricting the use of cars in the center of the city.
 As a result, Athens won its bid to host the 2004 Summer Olympic Games.
 Despite the skepticism of many observers, the games were a success and brought renewed prestige and tourism revenue to Athens.
 The 2008 Greek Riots began in Athens following the killing of a 15-year old student by an officer.

+As of May 2024, construction of a new metro line in Athens, Line 4, is underway, meaning the biggest infrastructure project in Greece at present.
+The new line will include 15 stations on a U-shaped underground route of 13 kilometers of tunnels, located mostly in central Athens.
+The project is expected to be completed in 2029.